 “We are the envy of all new parents.
 No one believes the twins sleep 10-11 hours a night, and everyone wants to know my secret.
 And my secret is simply Moms on Call.”

 In fact, just for fun, watch this bonus video (It’s less than two minutes long!) on creating the right sleep environment for your baby.
-This is a sample of what you’ll find inside our online course – we break down what you really need to know in a simple, flexible and fun way.
+This is a sample of what you’ll find inside our Online Video Courses – we break down what you really need to know in a simple, flexible and fun way.